aplteam/Tatin/docs/TatinUserSettings.md

 ### The default file

-That default file will only have one Tatin Registry defined in it: the principal Tatin server, available under the address `https://tatin.dev/`.
+That default file will only have one Tatin Registry defined in it: the principal Tatin server, available via the URL `https://tatin.dev/`.
 It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as parameter.

 ### Where does it live?